runxiyu/sjdb-src/README.md

 [public mailing list](https://lists.sr.ht/~runxiyu/sjdb)
 whenever possible, but if you must use GitHub, you could submit a pull request, and it will be reviewed (although it would be faster if you just email the patch properly).
+Another GitHub-based workflow would be to use git-request-pull to send me a pull request via email.